19 Jaw-Dropping Facts About Hummingbirds

 Courtesy Gary Robinette/Birds Blooms

 If you think the same hummingbirds come to your feeders and flowers every year, you might be right!
 Banding research shows they are likely to return to the area where they hatched.
-Check out these unique bird houses that you might even want to live in.

 Its tongue is a useful tool